Crystal-Rosenbrook/group_5_project_1/README.md

 Our Python code/Jupyter Notebooks are in the "Python_JupyterNotebooks" folder and our image files are in the "Image_Files" folder

-    The majority of the analysis is in the "Happy_vs_ Fragile.ipynb" There are separate files for the Top 20 Line Graph and Heatmap
+    The majority of the analysis code is in the "Happy_vs_ Fragile.ipynb" There are separate files for the Top 20 Line Graph and Heatmap

 In order to run our main code in the "Happy_vs_ Fragile.ipynb" file, you will need to have an API key for Geoapify.
 You can get a free API key at: https://myprojects.geoapify.com/projects.
 Once you have an API key, you will need to have it stored in a .gitignore file created in the same folder as the Jupyter Notebook for this project.
 You can name the file “api_keys.py” or something similar and within that file you will need to have the following saved: